icollier77/JS-code-quiz/README.md

 I know that having an event listener inside another function is not the best solution, and in fact, would cause issues in a larger program.
 This is something for me to keep learning and refining so that I avoid such issues in the future.

+**UPDATE on final challenge**

+I have read [an article on event delegation][event-delegation-url] which has greatly helped me understand both the problem and the solution.
+Based on this, I was able to take out the event listener and place it separately.
+This has resolved this issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Deployed project -->